Cuda-Chen/cuda-chen.github.io/_drafts/valkey-crc16.md

 | --- | --- | --- |
 | 0.737666667 | 0.719 | 2.5305016% |

-Seems pretty good (recall this will be applied worldwide).
-Yet I got rejected.
+Though it seems pretty good (recall this will be applied worldwide), I still got rejected from merging.

 ## Multi-byte Lookup Table Seems Good, But Why It Doesn't Get Accepted?